openshift/enhancements/enhancements/metadata/user-tag-management.md

 ### Open questions

 1. Should controller override tags added on machine set spec which supersedes infrastructure object?
+2. Should the controller override new tags added using external controllers on a controller-managed cloud resource?

 ### Test plan